CanonicalLtd/maas-docs/en/installconfig-upgrade-to-2.md

 manually.

-At the end of the upgrade, if you see processing errors with the `maas`, `squid3`, `maas-dns`, or `maas-region-controller` packages, or if the upgrade complains about unmet dependencies with the MAAS packages, try the following:
+At the end of the upgrade, if you see processing errors with the `maas`, `squid3` or `maas-region-controller` packages, or if the upgrade complains about unmet dependencies with the MAAS packages, try the following:

 ```bash
 sudo apt -f install